thiblahute/meson-website/Gnome-module.md

 Compiles and installs gtkdoc documentation.
 Takes two positional arguments.
 The first one is the name for this target and the second is the directory containing sources.
 Keyword arguments are `main_sgml`which specifies the main sgml (or xml) file, `install` which, if true, installs the generated docs and `scan_args` and `html_args` for extra arguments to pass to `gtkdoc-scan` and `gtkdoc-mkhtml`, respectively.

+## gtkdoc_html_dir

+Takes as argument a module name and returns the path where that module's HTML files will be installed.
+Usually used with `install_data` to install extra files, such as images, to the output directory.

 ---

 Back to [module reference](Module reference).